openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 Metadata,  File format
 ---------------------------------------

-Enclave metadata and file format are runtime specific.
-Detailed design is out of scope of this document.
+The enclave metadata and file format are runtime specific.
+A detailed design is out of scope of this document.

 It is required that the enclave file should include metadata of memory layout